Participant Information Area

 If you have booked a private taxi transfer service, the taxi will pick you up from Sidney Sussex College at the prebooked time.

 Participants are required by the college to vacate their rooms by 10am on Saturday 5th August, and we advise participants to depart before 3pm.
-The Cambridge Immerse team will be on site until 6pm to supervise any participants who may need to leave Cambridge later than the suggested time.
+The Immerse Education team will be on site until 6pm to supervise any participants who may need to leave Cambridge later than the suggested time.
 A left luggage area is available for participants.

 You will be sent your ‘Syllabus Overview’ documents for your chosen subject(s) as an email attachment.
 This document contains an overview of the topics that will be explored with your assigned tutor.
 Please read the document carefully, and note whether there are any recommended preparatory tasks to undertake prior to arrival.
 Certain subjects have no recommended preparatory tasks.
 If you have preparatory tasks to complete for your chosen subject(s), please complete these before the start of the programme.